A character who is often a Large Ham

 - Tiny Toon Adventures:

-- The episode, "Music Day" has a cartoon where Li'l Sneezer practices his trumpet in the basement while eating limburger cheese during lunch, causing assumed flatulence.
-When Plucky blames Hamton, Hamton shrinks down to the size of a mouse and hides behind a milk carton.
+- Another episode, "Music Day" has a cartoon where Li'l Sneezer practices his trumpet in the basement while eating limburger cheese during lunch, causing assumed flatulence.
+When Plucky blames Hamton, Hamton shrinks to the size of a mouse and hides behind a milk carton.

 - In the Summer Vacation movie, Buster shrinks when he finds out he's about to be forcibly wed to all three of Big Daddy Boo's daughters.